 I have been intrigued to try Sushi Masataka for some time now for several reasons.
 One, very trusted sources indicated that this restaurant was fantastic, arguably one of the best sushi places in Hong Kong.
-Second, Sushi Masataka Hong Kong (previously Rozan) has won numerous awards, including the bragging rights of being the first Japanese restaurant in Hong Kong to earn a Michelin star (which it has impressively maintained consecutively for 10 straight years!
-2010 – 2019).
+Second, Sushi Masataka Hong Kong (previously Rozan) has received significant accolades, such as being featured on numerous “best sushi” lists as well as having a Michelin Plate.
 Finally, it is literally just steps away from our apartment.
 We knew we would eventually try it, just to find out what our “neighborhood” sushi restaurant was all about.

 Sushi Masataka Hong Kong is part of The Lai Sun Dining Group, a powerhouse dining group behind exclusive Michelin-decorated restaurants such as 8 1/2 Otto e Mezzo, China Tang, and Kaiseki Den by Saotome.

 The restaurant re-opened in 2018, changing its name from Rozan to Sushi Masataka to reflect and represent the chef behind the food – Chef Masataka himself.